Skip to Content

 By Mary Gilbert, CNN Meteorologist

+The hurricane rapidly intensified ahead of landfall in Cuba late Wednesday afternoon.
 Rapid intensification is happening more frequently as the atmosphere and oceans warm due to fossil fuel pollution; Rafael is the ninth storm to rapidly intensify in the Atlantic basin this year.

 Power out across Cuba

 “We had several trips of the load of the system in the western zone that caused oscillations in the frequency of the system and caused it to collapse completely,” Félix Estrada Rodríguez, the director of the national dispatch of the Electric Union, told state television.
-Officias will wait until the effects of the hurricane end in the western part of the island to begin to reestablish the service.

-The Cuban civil defense has placed western and central provinces under a state of alarm, urging people there to limit their movement.
+The Cuban civil defense placed western and central provinces under a state of alarm, urging people there to limit their movement.
 The normally bustling streets of Havana were largely emptied on Wednesday afternoon.

 Rafael is the strongest hurricane to roam the northwestern Caribbean in November since 2009, according to data from the NOAA.

-It’s forecast to become only the fifth hurricane to roam the Gulf of Mexico in November since 1966, according to hurricane expert Michael Lowry.
+When Rafael entered the Gulf of Mexico Wednesday night, it became only the fifth hurricane to roam the Gulf of Mexico in November since 1966, according to hurricane expert Michael Lowry.

 Chevron said it was transporting all personnel to shore and was shutting production at oil rigs in the Gulf of Mexico ahead of Rafael’s approach.
 Shell and BP moved some non-essential personnel off of several drilling platforms, according to news releases from both companies.